Alex Aust

 Alex Aust Holman is an American women's lacrosse player for the Maryland Charm of the Women's Lacrosse League.
-She played with the Maryland Terrapins at the collegiate level from 2010-13 and in 2013, she was the National Attacker of the Year and a Tewaaraton Award finalist.
-Aust Holman was named to the US national team in 2014 and won the Gold medal in the 2017 World Cup.
+She played with the Maryland Terrapins at the collegiate level from 2010 to 2013.
+In 2013, she was the National Attacker of the Year and a Tewaaraton Award finalist.
+Aust Holman was named to the US national team in 2014 and won the gold medal in the 2017 World Cup.
 She is currently still an active member, wearing jersey number 10.
 In 2016, she was selected by the Baltimore Ride with their second pick and fifth overall in the inaugural United Women's Lacrosse League Draft.
-She then went on to play for Athletes Unlimited Pro Lacrosse from 2021-23, before joining the Maryland Charm for their inaugural season in 2024 as their first announced player.
+She then went on to play for Athletes Unlimited Pro Lacrosse from 2021 to 2023, before joining the Maryland Charm for their inaugural season in 2024 as their first announced player.

 Playing career

 High school

 Aust Holman attended Bullis School in Potomac, Maryland from 2005 to 2009.
 During her time there, she was a three-sport standout athlete in field hockey, lacrosse and basketball.
 As a junior, Aust Holman was first team All-American selection and competed with the club team known as the Capital Lacrosse Club.
 In addition to this, she earned the accolades of All-ISL first team, All-MET honorable mention, all-county, and All-Gazette first team honors.
 As a senior, Aust Holman was named All-Gazette in both field hockey and basketball as well as being recognized as All-ISL, All-Met second team, All-Gazette, Under Armour All-American and squad MVP in lacrosse.
 Aust Holman was debating between playing basketball or lacrosse at the collegiate level, but ultimately decided to play lacrosse under Cathy Reese at the University of Maryland.